isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * (Simple) A class without virtual functions should have a `swap` member function declared.
 * (Simple) When a class has a `swap` member function, it should be declared `noexcept`.

-### <a name="Rc-swap-fail"></a> C.84: A `swap` function may not fail
+### <a name="Rc-swap-fail"></a>C.84: A `swap` function may not fail

 ##### Reason

  `swap` is widely used in ways that are assumed never to fail and programs cannot easily be written to work correctly in the presence of a failing `swap`.
-The The standard-library containers and algorithms will not work correctly if a swap of an element type fails.
+The standard-library containers and algorithms will not work correctly if a swap of an element type fails.

 ##### Example, bad